Blog : modern house

 / Photographs: Anupong, Hatairat Deenuanpanao / Styling: Worawat /

-The cube shape and flat roof lend a modern air to this white house on the outskirts of Bangkok.
-Designed for a hot, humid climate, it is gently calming and comfortable to live without air conditioning.
 The home’s contemporary style belies the traditional Thai way of life that’s central to its existence and character.
 Plus, it shows great attention to detail that makes the house feel warm and welcoming.

-Amazing as it may seem, the cube shaped modern home sits on a narrow lot that’s only 5 meters wide.
-There’s a small waterway and public walk along the left side of the land.
-In such situation, the homeowner has to forfeit 3 meters of land along the waterfront to make room for public access as required by law.
+Amazing as it may seem, the cube-shaped modern home is built on a piece of land with a small waterway and public walk along the left side of it.
+In such situation, the homeowner has to forfeit three meters of land along the waterfront to make room for public access as required by law.

-The result is a piece of land with a narrow frontage to the street as it is now.
-And that’s where the design team came in to create a place that’s light and airy yet relying little on air conditioning.
-The homeowner lives with her elderly mother; hence the new house comes in handy to answer their specific lifestyle needs.
+The result is a property with narrow frontage abutting on the street.
+And that’s where the design team from Office Architect9Kampanad came in to create a place that’s light and airy yet relying little on air conditioning.
+The homeowner lives with her elderly mother; hence the design must be capable of answering their specific lifestyle needs.

 For the most part, wood is the building material of choice.
-Despite its ultramodern architecture, the house plan is the quintessence of the Thai way.
+Despite its ultramodern architecture, the house plan is the most perfect example of the Thai way of life in former times.

 Modern Home